neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encoding.md

 Let's review what we learned so far.
 We saw that the computer encodes the string `abc` into bits in order to store it.
 We can then view these bits as the computer has stored it in binary, or we can use different representations such as hex. `a` becomes `97`, `b` becomes `98`, `c` becomes `99`, and the Linux OS adds a `10` at the end to indicate `EOF`.
 ASCII is just a way to map bits (that computers understand) to characters (that humans understand).

-If you would examine the ASCII table closely, you will see that it only maps to 128 characters.
+ASCII leaves a gaping issue though.
+There are a lot more than 128 characters in use!
 What do we do about characters from other languages?
 Other random symbols?
 Emojis???

 > ## This string is Unicode encoded

 As anglocentric as programming is in 2019, English is not the only language that needs to be supported on the web.
-ASCII is fine for encoding English, but it is incapable of supprting anything else.
+ASCII is fine for encoding English, but it is incapable of supporting anything else.
 This is where Unicode enters the fray.
 Unicode is not an encoding.
 That point bears repeating.
 Unicode is _not_ an encoding.

 [Wikipedia](https://en.wikipedia.org/wiki/Unicode) calls it a standard that can be implemented by different character encodings.
 I find that definition, while succinct, too abstract.
 Instead, I prefer to think of it like this: